 Using SeaSim, Australian and international scientists can research the impact of complex environmental changes with large, long-term, experiments in which they can manipulate key environmental factors.

-With a reliable, consistent supply of seawater, SeaSim provides fine control over many environmental variables including:
+With a reliable, consistent supply of seawater, SeaSim provides fine control over many environmental variables including light, temperature, acidity/pCO2, salinity, sedimentation and contaminants.

-In future, SeaSim will provide facilities for the long-term holding and propagation of corals as model organisms for research.
-This will allow multi-generational studies, which are critical in understanding how marine organisms acclimatise and adapt to a changing environment.
+SeaSim has facilities for the long-term holding and propagation of corals as model organisms for research.
+This allows multi-generational studies, which are critical in understanding how marine organisms acclimatise and adapt to a changing environment.

 Designed to encourage scientific collaboration, the facility is helping Australia realise the potential benefits of a rapidly emerging blue economy.